Detroit Lions

 The Lions are my team, and I hate myself for it.

-The Lions stink.
+The Lions usually stink.
 So it would be unfair to the fans to have them sit in the cold in November and December to watch bad football.
 Even in a market that takes pride in its grit and determination, indoor football makes sense.
 But so does natural light.
 So skylights and large windows allow a lot of light into this fixed-roof facility.

-The Lions stink.
+The Lions usually stink.
 So you might as well try to make people happy before the game.
 Ford Field is on the outskirts of downtown Detroit and within walking distance to Greektown, putting it in the area of several bars and restaurants.
 But there’s still a good tailgate culture.
 The biggest area is over by Eastern Market, a good walk east of the stadium.
 West of the stadium (and closer) are many lots which can also get pretty hopping before the game.
 Plus the Lions offer a Pride Plaza with food trucks, a zipline, interactive games, cheerleaders and autograph sessions with former Lions.
 Once inside the stadium, the pre-game intro music from a triad of Michiganders (Eminem, White Stripes, and Kid Rock) will temporarily give Lions fans hope.
 And the fight song, Gridiron Heroes, ain’t bad when it’s not played to “celebrate” a meaningless touchdown to make the score 27-10 them.